 Products sold in the United States must have clear, visible labels warning of any potential threat and consequences of using that particular product.
 Manufacturers are required by law to provide labels for their products and to responsibly market their product.
 A product could be harmful or even hazardous if used under different circumstances than its intended purpose.
 If you have sustained injury by a product that was improperly labeled, you may be eligible to make a successful personal injury claim.

 Any defective qualities in the products outlined above, among many others, can cause very serious injury to unsuspecting users.
 Call a trusted attorney about your product liability suit today; not only will you benefit from the case, but you will help protect other consumers from potentially unsafe products.
-The NJ personal injury attorneys at the Law Offices of Herbert I Ellis, P.C. are committed to working with victims of negligence relating to negligent product labeling or manufacture.
+The NJ personal injury attorneys at Ellis Law are committed to working with victims of negligence relating to negligent product labeling or manufacture.
+Contact us online or call our legal team at 888-355-4752.